 Five Tiny-Health Approved Bento Box Ideas for Kids

 Your search for healthy lunch ideas for kids ends here!
-The Tiny Health team put together five colorful and healthy lunches for kids, then asked Amy to review them.
+The Tiny Health team put together five colorful and healthy kids’ lunch box ideas and then asked Amy to review them.
 Find out what she had to say about each bento box lunch, and get inspired for your next shopping trip!

 1. Flavor-Packed and Full of Variety